Shirly100/Java-project/README.md

 # Take-Go
-This is an Android Studio Project.
+You can find much more details in the file "java report.dox" This is an Android Studio Project.
 The project includes two apps for the renting car company-"Take&Go".
 The company have cars on parking spaces all over the country.